deeppomal/Weather-Prediction/README.md

 # Weather prediction app

-This app shows weather prediction of next 8 days and other useful metrics like :
+This app shows weather prediction of next 8 days based on user's location.
+It also shows useful metrics like :

 1) Maximum and Minimum temperatures
 2) Sunrise and Sunset time